-- PhD theses are expected to show excellence in scientific writing and research skills, in addition to novel theoretical frameworks and approaches in digital media technologies, applications, or content.
-The primary achievement should be an original contribution to knowledge, and this contribution should be justifiable, defendable, and contextualized within the field to show its originality. - PhD theses must follow specific guidelines and a standard template, similar to Master's theses, as set out by Carleton University (https://gradstudents.carleton.ca/resources-page/thesis-requirements/). - PhD theses are examined by the Thesis Committee: - The Chair of the committee will be assigned by the school, and will not be a voting member of the examination. - Another CSIT faculty member must be added to the committee from the Proposal Exam.
-If there are changes, the supervisor must submit justification to the ADGS on why the change is needed. - One external examiner must be added to the proposal committee, who is not from Carleton University. - http://gradstudents.carleton.ca/wp-content/uploads/Thesis-Examination-Policy- Revised-February-2016.pdf
+- PhD theses are expected to show excellence in scientific writing and research skills, in addition to novel theoretical frameworks and approaches in digital media technologies, applications, or content. - The Thesis Committee formed at the Qualifying Exam time will normally continue to function in an advisory role until the student has graduated, unless there is an exception made by the ADGS. - PhD theses must follow specific guidelines and a standard template, similar to Master's theses see the formatting guidelines of the University. - PhD theses are examined by the Thesis Committee - The Chair of the committee will be assigned by the school - The examiners should consist of at least one CSIT member (non supervisor), and at least one external to CSIT.
+A third Carleton examiner should be added, from inside or outside CSIT.
+If there are other changes, the supervisor(s) must submit justification to the ADGS on why the change is needed (see 3.6: Thesis Committee). - One external examiner must be added to the committee who is not from Carleton University. - o http://gradstudents.carleton.ca/wp-content/uploads/Thesis-Examination-Policy-Revised-February-2016.pdf